kimtth/awesome-azure-openai-llm/README.md

 - A key difference between Llama 1 and Llama 2 is the architectural change of attention layer, in which Llama 2 takes advantage of Grouped Query Attention (GQA) mechanism to improve efficiency.

+- [Comprehensive Guide for LLaMA with RLHF](https://huggingface.co/blog/stackllama): StackLLaMA: A hands-on guide to train LLaMA with RLHF

 - The sources of Inference code and finetuning code are commented on the files. [git](https://github.com/facebookresearch/llama)
   - llama2-trial.ipynb: LLama 2 inference code in local
+  - llama2-finetune.ipynb: LLama 2 Finetuning
-  - llama2-finetune.ipynb: LLama 2 Finetuning with Reinforce learning
+  - llama_2_finetuning_inference.ipynb: LLama 2 Finetuning with Inference
   - Llama_2_Fine_Tuning_using_QLora.ipynb: [link](https://youtu.be/eeM6V5aPjhk)

 - Llama 2 ONNX [git](https://github.com/microsoft/Llama-2-Onnx)